gcallah/SoftwareEngineering/md/chap1.md

 requirements for the software.
-In the case of a generic product, the software developers control the specification and can choose how and what is needed to be made for their product as there product is for general use and not for a specialized case.
+In the case of a generic product, the software developers control the specification and can choose how and what is needed to be made for their product as their product is for general use and not for a specialized case.
 In the case of customized products, the client/consumer are the ones that outline the specification and requirements that the developers need to follow.